-Why Flexible Working is the Top Employee Benefit of 2022: LinkedIn Global Talent Trends Stats Revealed
+Why Flexible Working is the Top Employee Benefit of 2024: Mercer Global Talent Trends Stats Revealed

-Today, we’ll cover exactly why flexible working is the top employee benefit of 2022 and what it means for you as a Learning and Development Professional.
+Today, we’ll cover exactly why flexible working is still one the top employee benefits of 2024 and what it means for you as a Learning and Development Professional.

 What is Meant by Flexible Working?